What is The Argyle proposing?

 How large will these EVENTS be?

-The current SUP allows an unlimited number of events of 1200 people.
+The current April 15th SUP allows events up to 1200 people.

 How often will the events happen?